ComfyLiving

 The Top 10 Renewable Energy Statistics and Facts

-• 77% of Americans believe the US government should develop renewable energy sources further.
+- 77% of Americans believe the US should further develop renewable energy sources like wind and solar power rather than produce fossil fuels.

 1. For the better part of human history, the only sources of energy were renewable ones.